 O Students will use MAP results to set goals for their own progress and to set personal learning targets.
-Students will gain critical information about themselves as a reader, mathematician and scientist and be able to own their progress towards mastering the standards and skills they need to be successful in school.
+Students will gain critical information about themselves as a reader and mathematician and will be able to own their progress towards mastering the standards and skills they need to be successful in school.